 The school has $70,196 in escrow, meeting the $70,000 requirement.

-As a conversion charter school, Renaissance is responsible for paying UFT member employees in accordance with the UFT collective bargaining agreement (“CBA”).
-In 2016, the CBA was amended to provide a general wage increase, and require employers, including conversion charter schools, to make a series of retroactive payments to represented employees.
+As a conversion charter school, Renaissance is responsible for paying UFT member employees in accordance with New York City’s UFT, CSA and DC37 collective bargaining agreements (“CBAs”).
+In 2016, the CBAs were amended to provide a general wage increase, and require employers, including conversion charter schools, to make a series of retroactive payments to represented employees.
 The DOE provided supplemental funding to Renaissance in October 2018 to cover a portion of these costs.
+The conversion charter schools do not negotiate these collective bargaining agreements for themselves, and the State charter school funding formula was revised during the current charter term to no longer match dollar-for-dollar district expenses.

 Performance Against Standards